xosnrdev/TabKit/README.md

 # TabKit

 TabKit is a React SDK library that simplifies the management of tabbed applications, particularly for text editors.
-It provides a set of actions, reducers, and utilities that make it easy to add, remove, update, and reorder tabs.
+It provides a set of actions, reducers, and utilities that make it easy to add, remove, update, and switching tabs.
 Built on top of Redux Toolkit, TabKit offers a straightforward and efficient solution for handling tab-related state management.

 ## Features